sunfounder/picar-x/docs/source/python_view_pic.rst

 **How it works?**

-We get photos with ``PiCamera``.
+Photos are obtained with ``PiCamera``.
 This package provides a pure Python interface to the Raspberry Pi camera.

 * `PiCamera Docs <https://picamera.readthedocs.io/en/latest/index.html>`_

-The simplest way to use it is as below.
-Capturing an image to a file is as simple as specifying the name of the file as the output of whatever ``capture()`` method you require.
+Capturing an image to a file only requires specifying the name of the file to the output of whatever ``capture()`` method was required.

 .. code-block:: python